 Middleton Park, with ancient woodlands dating as far back as the 1600, adorned with old oak trees, streams, ponds, and a variety of flora and fauna, this park is a must see.
 There are also tennis courts, a bowling green, a public golf course for both adults and kids to enjoy.

 Architecture (and Shopping)

-Armley Mills Industrial Museum.
-This old woolen mill used to be considered as one of the largest of its kind in the 17th century.
+The old woolen mill used to be considered as one of the largest of its kind in the 17th century.
 It was converted into a museum in 1969 and has since then showcased a rich collection of artifacts on the industrial revolution.

-University of Leeds and University of Leeds Museum.
-This University is considered as an excellent school in the area that is also known as a venue for music acts.
-It is also noteworthy that JRR Tolkien worked here as a reader, then Professor, in the early 1900s.
+Leeds University is considered as an excellent school in the area that is also known as a venue for music acts.
+It is also noteworthy that JRR Tolkien worked here as a reader.
+He then became a Professor in the early 1900s.
 The university museum also has one of the largest collections for design, science, and natural history.

 Leeds, as part of West Yorkshire makes a good destination for those who love to explore arts and culture.
 The numerous attractions of Leeds can fill the senses with rich experiences.
 Leeds inspires the soul with the local masterpieces.
 The city enriches the mind with historical and modern artifacts.